Chart Color Schemes

 Dover Gardens displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Dover Gardens, as evaluated at the latest Census, comprised 67.9% houses and 32.1% other dwellings.
-In comparison, Adelaide metro had 70.8% houses and 29.2% other dwellings.
-Home ownership in Dover Gardens was 27.4%, with mortgaged dwellings at 37.3% and rented dwellings at 35.3%.
+Dwelling structure in Dover Gardens, as per the latest Census, comprised 67.9% houses and 32.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 68.0% houses and 32.0% other dwellings.
+Home ownership in Dover Gardens was at 27.4%, with mortgaged dwellings at 37.3% and rented ones at 35.3%.
 The median monthly mortgage repayment in the area was $1,733, higher than Adelaide metro's average of $1,700.
-The median weekly rent figure was $339, compared to Adelaide metro's $330.
+Median weekly rent was recorded at $339, compared to Adelaide metro's $330.
 Nationally, Dover Gardens' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing